cascadiajs/cascadiajs/app/markdown/2025/next-steps/sponsor-leadcapture.md

 Here are just a few steps to get set up:

 1. Accept the email invitation from hello@orcascan.com.
+You'll be prompted to create an account.
 2. Download the [Orca Scan Mobile App](https://orcascan.com/mobile) to your iPhone or Android device.
 3. Log into the app using the same username and password you created when you accepted the email invitation.
-3. Test your set up!
+4. Done!
+Now test Orca Scan using the steps below.

 <h2 id="test">Test Orca Scan</h2>